-Exe cutive e summary i 1 Intro oduction 1 1.1 1.2 1.3 Background Scope Overview of Approach 1 1 2 2 Hyb rid Priority Access and CRM Model 3 2.1 2.2 2.3 Introduction The congestion relief market (CRM) Priority access and the CRM 3 3 6 3 Con NEN gestion modelling and generation investments in the 10 3.1 3.2 3.3 Generation investment - congestion considerations The current approach to congestion modelling in the NEM Example of a congestion assessment at Bouldercombe substation in 10 10 Queensland 12 4 Inco rporating priority access into investment modelling 16 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 4.9 4.10 Introduction Dispatch and pricing Market participant bidding Management of short term storage Market and network information Network constraints and security constrained dispatch Market based new generation investments Changes to our-house PowerMark model required for priority access Modelling priority access with other software such as PLEXOS A priori thoughts regarding priority access and investment decisions 16 16 17 17 17 18 18 18 18 5 Initi al Opinion About Priority Access 20 5.1 5.2 5.3 5.4 Can priority access provide more certainty for investors?
-Will it reduce the chances of an existing generator's dispatch being curtailed by new generation investments?
+1 Intr oduction 1 1.1 1.2 1.3 Background Scope Overview of Approach 1 1 2 2 Hyb rid priority access and CRM Model 3 2.1 2.2 2.3 Introduction The congestion relief market (CRM) Priority access and the CRM 3 3 6 3 Con NEN gestion modelling and generation investments in the A 9 3.1 3.2 3.3 Generation investment - congestion considerations The current approach to congestion modelling in the NEM Example of a congestion assessment at Bouldercombe substation in Queensland 9 9 11 4 Inco orporating priority access into investment modelling 15 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 4.9 4.10 Introduction Dispatch and pricing Market participant bidding Management of short-term storage Market and network information Network constraints and security constrained dispatch Market based new generation investments Changes to our-house PowerMark model required for priority access Modelling priority access with other software such as PLEXOS Intuitive thoughts regarding priority access and investment decisions 15 16 16 16 17 17 17 17 5 Pro totype model 19 5.1 5.2 5.3 5.4 Introduction Macro-economic assumptions Model assumptions Capacity modelling 19 20 22 26 6 Pro totype comparison of priority access vs status quo 28 6.1 6.2 Modelled Results under "harder" priority access Modelled results using "softer" BPFs under priority access 28 29 7 Opi nion about priority access 31 7.1 7.2 Can priority access provide more certainty for investors?
+Will it reduce the chances of an existing generator's dispatch being 31 7.3 curtailed by new generation investments?
 Is modelling of priority access likely to improve over time?
-Will priority access help to reduce uneconomic congestion and dispatch?
-20 21 21 21 6 Prot otype model 22 6.1 6.2 6.3 6.4 6.5 Introduction Macro-economic assumptions Model assumptions Capacity modelling Market-based new entry 22 23 24 26 26
+32 32